 1. Best Tips for Avoiding Crowds

-Tip: A lot of families hang out at Black Pot Beach and there is camping by permit on weekends.
-This is a good place to picnic and for the kids to have fun when they get tired of the beach.
-We don’t suggest actually swimming at Black Pot because it borders the Hanalei river and the water is usually murky.
+Tip: This is a good place to picnic and for the kids to have fun when they get tired of the beach.
+We don’t suggest actually swimming at Black Pot because it borders the Hanalei River and the water is often murky.

 2. Superb photo opportunities are had at the rebuilt pier.